cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

 This approach proved that client-side code performance could be substantially improved through careful language design and standardization.
 The success of Emscripted laid the groundwork for the development and standardization of [WebAssembly](https://webassembly.org/) by the World Wide Web Consortium (W3C) in 2015.

-> WebAssembly addresses the inefficiencies of transpiling languages like Java or TypeScript to JavaScript, which was traditionally the only way to run applications in browsers.
+> "WebAssembly addresses the inefficiencies of transpiling languages like Java or TypeScript to JavaScript, which was traditionally the only way to run applications in browsers."

 [//]: # (The Advent of WebAssembly)
 WebAssembly (a.k.a wasm), was developed as a native runtime for the web.